Effective Kotlin Item 50: Eliminate obsolete object references

 The above implementation of

 initializer is not cleaned after usage.
-It means that it is held as long as the reference to an instance of
+This means that it is held as long as the reference to an instance of

-MutableLazy exist even though it is not useful anymore.
+MutableLazy exists, even though it is not useful anymore.
 This is how

 MutableLazy implementation can be improved:

 null, the previous value can be recycled by the GC.

 How important is this optimization?
 It’s not so important for rarely used objects, but there is a saying that premature optimization is the root of all evil.
 However, it is good to replace unneeded references with

 null, especially when the reference is a function type which can capture many variables, or when the reference is an unknown value.
 For example,

 Stack from the above example might be used to hold heavy objects, so it is a general-purpose tool, but we don’t know how it will be used.
 For such tools, we should care more about optimization, especially when we are creating a library.
 For instance, in all 3 implementations of a lazy delegate from Kotlin stdlib, we can see that initializers are set to

 The general rule is that when we hold a state, we should have memory management in mind.
 Before changing an implementation, we should always think of the best trade-off for our project, bearing in mind not only memory and performance but also the readability and scalability of our solution.
 Generally, readable code will also do fairly well in terms of performance or memory.
 Unreadable code is more likely to hide memory leaks or wasted CPU power.
 Sometimes, however, these two values conflict, but readability is more important in most cases.
 One case in which this is not true is when we are developing a general-purpose library because then performance and memory use are often considered more important.